jrobalino/udacity-vr/docs/index.md

 ## Project 2: Modern Apartment

-> The red cube taunts you as it hovers in the air, coyly emitting particles.
-When you click it, it teleports randomly.
-If you try to grow it until it bursts, or shrink it until it vanishes, the laws of virtual physics get in your way.
-An inanimate object should not be this impudent.
-How will you react?
+> The apartment feels like home but you can't remember who you are.
+Desperately, you scour the corners of the beautiful studio, inspecting your book collection, computer, and kitchen items for a clue of your past.
+But the place is kept devastatingly sterile, the most revealing details no more personal than your selection in fruit, and you just can't remember anything.
+The sounds of the city wash in and out of the room, a whole world going on without you.
+From time to time you notice that the globe on your counter begins to spin.
+Could it contain the key to solving the mystery of you?

 This project teaches the fundamentals of using Unity to build beautiful and performant VR scenes.
-The project demonstrates game objects, transforms, and materials positioned within a modern apartment space at realistic scales and relative locations.
+The project demonstrates complex game objects positioned within a modern apartment space at realistic scales and relative locations.
 The apartment is well-lit by different types of Unity lights, includes a waypoint system that allows users to move around the space, and includes animations to make the scene more engaging.
 Although the project strives to create a beautiful scene, it also requires that performance remain high enough to run well on mobile devices.

 ### Game Video